MiningMath

 Geometric Constraints

-For a mining project, the mine planner needs to dimension each unit operation to assign which set of equipment will best suit the existing conditions.
-On MiningMath, the operational parameters are constraints to the objective function, instead of being applied after pit optimization.
-This approach allows for solutions that follow either some operational criteria and maximizes NPV, resulting in a better use of the data and identifying opportunities that could be missed by an approach with manual steps and arbitrary assumptions.
+In a mining project, the mine planner must accurately dimension each unit operation to determine the most suitable set of equipment for the existing conditions.
+With MiningMath, operational parameters are integrated as constraints within the objective function, rather than being applied post-pit optimization.
+This methodology ensures solutions that adhere to operational criteria while maximizing NPV, leading to more effective data utilization and uncovering opportunities that might be overlooked with manual steps and arbitrary assumptions.

 The Geometric tab is the place to set minimum mining & bottom widths, mining length and vertical rate of advance, whose values are applicable to every period.
 The user can also use surfaces to define operational constraints in compliance with period ranges, which can limit, force or achieve an exact shape, based o the constraints hierarchy.

-• Mining Width: Distance from a pit to another.
+1. Mining Width: distance from a pit to another.

 Currently, MiningMath does not mine partial blocks.
 As a consequence, the software will round up any widths to cover the next integer block.